GDSC-DONGA/GDSC-DAU-GitGuide/Pull Requests Rules.md

 **2-1.
 After fork to your own repository, please develop the function in the `feature/work` content branch.
 When the feature development is finished, please make a Pull Request to the `develop` branch of the team repository.**

+**2-2.
+In the case of a study, please create a branch under your own name in the study repository and work on it.**

 **3. Please use the templete and label when making a pull request.** <br>
   - Labels on GitHub allow you to efficiently manage the status of each PR!